The secrets of melanin: origin, role and benefits

 Les secrets de la mélanine : origine, rôle et bienfaits

-Melanin is a brown and black color pigment, responsible for the coloring of hair, skin and eyes.
-White hair, pigmentation and brown spots on the skin are due to melanin deficiency.
-Often stimulated to fill its lack, melanin allows us to have resplendent hair as well as a radiant complexion.
+Melanin is a brown and black pigment responsible for coloring hair, skin and eyes.
+White hair, pigmented and brown spots on the skin are caused by melanin deficiency.
+Often stimulated to fill its deficiency, melanin allows us to have resplendent hair as well as radiant complexions.

 How does our body produce melanin?

 Melanin is produced by melanocytes and synthesized by tyrosine.
 The first are cells found in the hair follicles of the epidermis.
-The second are amino acids that are also present in skin, hair and eye coloring pigments.
+The latter are amino acids which are also present in skin, hair and eye coloring pigments.

-Once produced, melanin diffuses into the layers of the epidermis and then migrates to the surface of the skin due to the permanent renewal of epidermal cells.
-It plays a determining role in the color of the skin.
-Each of us produces melanin but in a different way depending on our origins or even our genes.
-In all cases, melanin deficiency causes the same pigment disorders.
-These disorders can be manifested for example by vitiligo, this disease responsible for the depigmentation of the skin, causing white spots on the skin.
+Once produced, melanin diffuses into the layers of the epidermis then migrates towards the surface of the skin due to the permanent renewal of epidermis cells.
+It plays a determining role in skin color.
+Each of us produces melanin but in different ways depending on our origins or even our genes.
+In all cases, melanin deficiency causes the same pigmentary disorders.
+These disorders can manifest themselves, for example, as vitiligo, this disease responsible for depigmentation of the skin, causing white spots on the skin.

-The main role of melanin is to protect the skin from various damages caused by UV rays.
-Indeed, when you expose yourself to the sun, this protective oil neutralizes the ultraviolet rays responsible for many consequences on the epidermis.
+The main role of melanin is to protect the skin from the various damages caused by UV rays.
+Indeed, when you expose yourself to the sun, this protective oil neutralizes the ultraviolet rays responsible for numerous consequences on the epidermis.

 The harmful effects of UVA and UVB

 Ultraviolet rays have very harmful effects on health.
-They cause discoloration of the skin, graying and whitening of the hair.
-UVA rays in particular penetrate very deeply into the skin.
+They cause skin discoloration, graying and whitening of hair.
+UVA in particular penetrates very deeply into the skin.
 At first glance, they accelerate the signs of aging by promoting wrinkles and age spots.
-Worse still, they can damage skin cells, thus causing the risk of cancer.
+Worse still, they can damage skin cells, thereby causing the risk of cancer.

-However, the production of melanin is seen degraded over time, due to many factors such as age, pollution, climate, hormones and excessive exposure to the sun.
+However, melanin production is degraded over time, due to many factors such as age, pollution, climate, hormones and excessive exposure to the sun.

 The lack of melanin causes colossal and quickly visible damage:

-• On the hair: we observe canities or depigmentation of the hair and the hairs which become gray or white.
-But in addition, they are dull and lackluster.
+• On the hair: we observe canities or depigmentation of the hair and hairs which become gray or white.
+But what's more, they are dull and dull.

 • On the skin: you may see spots appear or suffer from vitiligo.
-In less severe cases, the lack of melanin makes any kind of tanning technique difficult.
+In less severe cases, the lack of melanin makes any sort of tanning technique difficult.

 Fortunately, there are repigmentation techniques for both hair and skin.
 You can opt for: